Carbon-Twelve-C12/supernova/btclib/src/docs/environmental.md

-# Environmental Features in SuperNova
+# Environmental Features in supernova

 ## Overview

-SuperNova implements a comprehensive framework for measuring, reporting, and mitigating the environmental impact of blockchain operations.
+supernova implements a comprehensive framework for measuring, reporting, and mitigating the environmental impact of blockchain operations.
 Inspired by best practices from industry leaders, the system provides unprecedented transparency and tools for promoting sustainable blockchain operations.

 Key features include: